 Do you sell copies of the films you review?

 No. Think of this as fluffing.
 The reviews get you all excited and then leave you flat!
-If you want to fulfill your own happy ending you need to go out into the big bad world (or at least do some online shopping) and find a copy for yourself.
+If you want to fulfill your own happy ending you need to go out into the big bad world (or at least do some online searching) and find a copy for yourself.

 How do you find copies of the films you review?

 Same way anyone else sources their personal viewing pleasures… on-line shopping, select “walk through the door into air conditioned comfort” type retailers and borrowing a hard-to-find copy from a friend or colleague.

 It’s amazing what you can find on Netflix, Stan, iTunes and Quickflix or even second hand DVD copies of long deleted titles for $10 (and less) on the inter-webs.
 Think beyond that web site that sounds like a river in South America and you can often unearth real treasures.
 Search!

 Some of the spelling of words looks kind of odd.
 Why is this?

 In Australia (that’s where CRACKS is based) people spell things in a strange way.

 There was a national vote in 1937 that banned the letter “z” from 73 common use words in favour of the letter “s”… and there is another thing, Australians often add a “u” after the letter “o” just for the heck of it (favour, colour, labour, neighbour, etc.)

 If you figure out what you think a word is meant to be, even with the odd spelling, good on you!

 What’s involved in creating each review?

-- Usually watching the film twice.
-This might be over a few weeks or a few months
+- Usually watching the film twice over a few weeks or a few months

-- An hour or so reading background on the film, seeking some comments from the writer / director / actors or other reviewers (like, am I the only person in the world who thinks this film is an overlooked almost masterpiece?)
+- An hour or so reading background on the film, seeking some comments from the writer / director / actors or other reviewers (like, am I the only person in the world who thinks this film is an overlooked masterpiece?)